Youth Day

-Mainland China

-In the People's Republic of China, Youth Day (青年节) celebrated on May 4.
-It was established in December 1949 by the Government Administration Council to commemorate the patriotic May Fourth Movement in 1919, in which many young intellectuals protested against imperialists.
+Youth Day or National Youth Day is a commemorative holiday in honour of young people, celebrated in different parts of the world on various dates throughout the year.

+Many countries' observance of the day corresponds with International Youth Day on August 12, which has been officially recognized by the United Nations since 1999.
+There is also a World Youth Day, an event organized by the Catholic Church that takes place on the Sunday before Advent, and was initiated by Pope John Paul II in 1985.

+Dates by country/culture

 India

-Youth Day in India is celebrated on 12 January on the birthday of Swami Vivekananda.
+Youth Day in India is celebrated on January 12 on the birthday of Swami Vivekananda.

 In 1984, the Government of India declared and decided to observe the Birthday of Swami Vivekananda (12 January, according to the English calendar) as National Youth Day every year from 1985 onwards.
 To quote from the Government of India's Communication, ‘It was felt that the philosophy of Swamiji and the ideals for which he lived and worked could be a great source of inspiration for the Indian Youth.’

 Swami Vivekananda's Birthday, according to Indian Almanac (Vishuddha Siddhanta Almanac) is on Pausha Krishna Saptami tithi, which falls on different English Calendar dates every year.
 This is observed in various centres of Ramakrishna Math and Mission in a traditional Hindu manner which includes mangalarati, special worship, homa (fire-ritual), meditation, devotional songs, religious discourses, sandhyarati (versper service in the evenings), and so on.

 The National Youth Day is observed all over India at schools and colleges with processions, speeches, recitations, music, youth conventions, seminars, Yogasana presentation, competitions in essay-writing, recitations, speeches, music, sports, and other programs on 12 January every year dunce.

-Iran

-Youth Day is celebrated in Iran on 11th Shaban (Hijri Ghamari) on the birthday of Hazrat e Alie Akbar (first son of Imam Hossein).

-After Iran revolution in 1979 the Muslim government endeavored to replace most of the national days with religious events.

-Kiribati

-Youth Day is celebrated on the first Friday of August in Kiribati.

-Morocco

-Youth Day is a public holiday in Morocco on August 21, the birthday of the reigning monarch, Mohammed VI of Morocco.

-Nigeria

-President Muhammadu Buhari established National Youth Day in 2020 to find solutions to the issues that affect young people.
-It is held on November 1.

-Pakistan

-Youth Day is celebrated on March 11 in Pakistan.

-Paraguay

-Youth and Spring Day (Día de la Primavera y la Juventud) is celebrated on September 21 in Paraguay, which marks the start of the spring season.

-Singapore

-Youth Day is celebrated on first Sunday of July every year in Singapore.